Get In Touch

 On the other hand, if the cleanroom needs to have horizontal airflow, the air flows from one wall and exits through the wall across it.

-Laminar airflow can quickly remove contamination from people, activities, and equipment.
+When set up properly, laminar airflow can quickly remove contamination from people, activities, and equipment.

 Turbulent Airflow

-In contrast, turbulent airflow moves “randomly” in many directions, without control.
+By contrast, turbulent airflow moves “randomly” in many directions, without control.

 An illustration of turbulent airflow.